 Conditioning the Laminate Flooring

 As with any other type of wooden floor, laminate requires some time to adjust to its surroundings.
 It's likely that any packs you've purchased have been stored in a cold depository and then spent some time in the back of a delivery vehicle.
-The varying moisture levels and different temperatures it's already been subjected to make it important that you let it adjust to the area it's destined for.
+The varying moisture levels and different temperatures it's already subjected to make it important to let it adjust to the area it's destined for.

 All you need to do is stack your flooring in unopened boxes in the room they're going to be fitted in for 48 hours.
 This is more than enough time for them to integrate into their new home.

-Laminate flooring contracts and expands, so it's susceptible to different humidity and temperature levels and you risk it changing size if you install it immediately.
+Laminate flooring contracts and expands, so it's susceptible to different humidity and temperature levels, and you risk it changing size if you install it immediately.
 This means cracks appearing or buckling, and you would then have to deal with gaps suddenly appearing between boards that were installed snugly alongside one another.

 6. Fitting the Underlay

-• Underlay means you'll have additional comfort underfoot.
+- Underlay means you'll have additional comfort underfoot.
 Because your new flooring hasn't been put directly onto an unyielding subfloor, you get a little extra bounce when you take a step.
 This is thanks to the soft cushioning layer you've added.

-• Adding underlay increases the lifespan of your project thanks to the extra protection it affords.
+- Adding underlay increases the lifespan of your project thanks to the extra protection it affords.

-• Underlay adds to the sound dampening possibilities of your new flooring.
+- Underlay adds to the sound-dampening possibilities of your new flooring.
 The extra layer minimises noise and is especially important for your upstairs areas.

-• Your underlay will behave like an insulator as well.
+- Your underlay will behave like an insulator as well.
 This means your home will be that much warmer and you may find your heating bill decreasing.

 Fibreboard is a good option because it provides excellent heat installation and also covers minor indentations and protrusions in your subfloor.
 So, take this route if your subfloor isn't totally level because you'll be able to enjoy a perfectly flat surface even if you've got protrusions of as much as 3 mm.